Skip to main content

 Strongest On-Page Signal

-For e-commerce category pages, the title tag carries more weight than any other on-page element.
-Getting it right is the highest-leverage change you can make.
+For e-commerce category pages, the title tag is arguably the most influential on-page element.
+Getting it right is one of the highest-leverage changes you can make.

 Higher Click-Through Rates

-A well-written title tag with clear keyword placement and compelling modifiers earns more clicks than generic or truncated alternatives, even at the same ranking position.
+A well-written title tag with clear keyword placement and compelling modifiers can earn more clicks than generic or truncated alternatives, even at the same ranking position.

 Brand Consistency

-Consistent title structures across hundreds of category pages build brand recognition in search results.
+Consistent title structures across hundreds of category pages can help build brand recognition in search results.
 Shoppers learn to recognize and trust your listings.

 Content Agent